Encouraging mothers in their discovery of purpose on their parenting journey

 Parenting is one surprising moment after another, starting from those very first minutes of holding that fragile little being in your arms, knowing their future is up to YOU.

-A Mother’s Journey to Joyful Courage is an invitation for deep personal inquiry, while learning tools for deepening relationship with our family, resulting in more cooperation and ease.
+A Mother’s Journey to Joyful Courage is an invitation for deep personal inquiry, while learning tools for deepening relationship with our family, resulting in more cooperation, ease and delight.

 Are you being called to the journey?

-The MJ workshop is a 6 hour experiential workshop where participants will discover and explore the places they are currently feeling stuck.
+The Mother's Journey workshop is a 6-hour experiential workshop where participants will discover and explore the places they are currently feeling stuck.
 Activities are designed to support mothers in not only broadening their perspective of behavior, but also shifting their mindset around how to be in relationship with themselves and others.

 In the room, we will move, we will share, we will laugh, and we will connect deeply with each other and the collective experience of motherhood.
 You can expect some walking and dancing, meditation and journaling.
 Special focus throughout the day will be on trust, encouragement, creating boundaries and self/soul care.
 Parenting support will be offered through the lens of Positive Discipline.